wubw/BinweiBlog/2019/iot_for_smartcities.rst

 When you want to avoid traffic jams and minimize the number of red lights you have to stop at, it's time to turn to the IoT.
 By constantly monitoring traffic flow with its roadside sensors, the IoT's smart systems can manipulate traffic signals and even lane availability to make sure the greatest number of drivers get to their destinations with the least number of interruptions.

-What we';l get with the IoT is more sensors monitoring more cirtical points, providing a denser grid of data.
+What we'll get with the IoT is more sensors monitoring more cirtical points, providing a denser grid of data.
 Sensors can be embedded in roadways or installed street-side in traffic signals or light poles; different types of sensors will monitor different things, such as vehicle traffic, air quality, noise levels, and the like.

 Data can also be co-opted from drivers' smarthpones or smart cars.
 Manage traffic signals and other activities to keep cars moving as rapidly as legally possible and lots of good things result - drivers get where they're going faster, there are fewer accidents, road deterioration is minimized, and the air quality improves.

 It's all about Smart Transportation Systems (STS)

 Smart Roads